Education Management Corporation: Colleges and universities

 Argosy University became part of EDMC in July 2001, when Education Management Corporation acquired Argosy Education Group.
 Argosy schools were sold along with other EDMC schools to Dream Center in 2017.
 All Argosy campuses were officially closed on March 8, 2019.

 The Art Institutes, of which there were approximately 50 locations in the U.S. and Canada, offered programs in design, fashion, media and culinary arts.
 In 2017, Education Management Corporation sold the existing Art Institutes to The Dream Center Foundation, a Los Angeles-based Pentecostal organization.
 The sale was complete in October 2017.
 As of August 2019, eight locations remain open to new students, operated by the Education Principle Foundation, and no longer connected to EDMC or Dream Center.
+All remaining Art Institute schools will close on September 30, 2023.

-Brown Mackie College offers programs in health sciences, business, legal studies, information technology and design technology at the associate and bachelor's level.
+Brown Mackie College offered programs in health sciences, business, legal studies, information technology and design technology at the associate and bachelor's level.
 The school also offers diploma and certificate programs.
 In 2012, there were 28 Brown Mackie College locations in the U.S. In June 2016, it was announced that 22 of 26 Brown Mackie campuses were closing.
 The Akron campus was closed in September 2006.
 The last three campuses were sold to Ross Medical Education Center in 2017.

-South University is a for-profit university with its main campus in Savannah, Georgia.
+South University was a for-profit university with its main campus in Savannah, Georgia.
 Additional locations are in Alabama, Florida, Georgia, South Carolina, Texas, and Virginia.
 Education Management Corporation acquired South University in 2003.
 The schools were sold along with other EDMC schools to Dream Center in 2017.